tcytra/module.html5dom/README.md

 * Bottom-up document rendering: The ability to define an Html5 fragment and build the remaining document upwards around it
 * Perform hierarchical searches across multiple indexed instances of the various Html5 objects and argue for deep manipulation
 * Chain and/or repeat manipulation methods to create Html5 node tree structures and populate with externally derived content
-* Load and push content into an Html5 markup skeleton as defined by a constructor configuration tree or pre-created html files
+* Load and push content into an Html5 markup skeleton as defined by a constructor configuration tree or .html template files
+* Provide a full-featured Html5 templating system which completely excludes instruction logic from the templates themselves

 ## Example Use